 Being a student at Dawson Community College (DCC) presupposes a commitment to responsible citizenship and to the ideals of integrity and fairness.
-DCC Board of Trustees (Board) recognizes the need for a code of student conduct which identifies appropriate conduct and sanctions for misconduct and which protects both the rights of students accused of misconduct, as well as the rights of victims of such misconduct.
+The Board recognizes the need for a code of student conduct which identifies appropriate conduct and sanctions for misconduct and which protects both the rights of students accused of misconduct, as well as the rights of victims of such misconduct.

-Pursuant to the above principles, the Board of Trustees confirms its commitment to the establishment of a fair code of student conduct and fair and expeditious procedures for the implementation of disciplinary sanctions pursuant to that Conduct Code.
+Pursuant to the above principles, the Board of Trustees confirms its commitment to the establishment of a fair code of student conduct and fair and expeditious procedures for the implementation of disciplinary sanctions pursuant to that code of conduct.
 In furtherance of this commitment, the Board directs and authorizes the DCC Administration to develop and maintain a Student Code of Conduct for the students of DCC with fair procedures for the implementation of sanctions under that code.
 The code should address the rights of the parties involved, the imposition of discipline and appeal procedures, and the confidentiality of disciplinary proceedings and sanctions.
 Such procedures may include sanctions against individual students and student groups and may include the disciplinary sanctions of suspension and expulsion.
-The VP of Academic and Student Affairs (or her/his designee) shall be responsible for the procedural administration of the code.
+The Dean of Student Success (or her/his designee) shall be responsible for the procedural administration of the code.